yanirkes/kmeansScleableComputing/readme.md

 ## Description

-The program as 3 different mains - serial, multiprocessing and threading, all apply Kmeans
+The program has 3 different mains - serial, multiprocessing and threading, all apply Kmeans

 ## Runnig
 To all of the programs there are 2 data - cimputers and computers_test.
 The second 1 is larger (100 times).